Candinya/eth-watcher/ReadMe.md

 ## Config Demo

-The config powering [NyaOne Sponsor Bot](https://nya.one/@sponsor) looks like below:
+The config used to power [NyaOne Sponsor Bot](https://nya.one/@sponsor) looks like below:

 ```yaml
 system: